 Nicola: You know there are very many different kinds of love.
-He’s just got a bit confused in the pub and she knows that she’s always going to absolutely adore him.
-But as long as he never he never does that again.
+He just got a bit confused in the pub, and she knows that.
+She’s always going to absolutely adore him, but as long as he never he never does that again.
 He’s just embarrassing everybody.

 Jace: For Bhaskar, the moment was a bit more complex than all that.

-Sanjeev: That was a really interesting moment for me actually because that was if there was one scene I had more questions about and more meetings about it was that one.
-It was because initially I thought what is this.
-Are we setting up a sort of you know Bruce Willis simple shepherd thing here.
-Is this going to be a will they want they should they shouldn’t they.
-Which I you know I wasn’t too keen on.
-And also I think that you know I think the the the explanation that I certainly bought into and I believe was the case was that these were two people who were working under a great deal of pressure and particularly in season two that storyline you know affects them both because they have kids and particularly sunny gets affected by the fact that you know there’s no child abuse involved and they’re both lonely.
-He’s going on his Tinder dates you know.
-She’s kind of on her own.
-She doesn’t have any body.
-So there’s that side of it which is there are two people that they absolutely love each other and respect each other and each other though they are co-workers.
-There was that part of it that elements of it that led to that kind of almost kiss.
-And it also proved that you know they could weather that kind of mini storm that kind of embarrassment the relationship was long enough to go beyond that.
+Sanjeev: That was a really interesting moment for me actually because if there was one scene I had more questions about, it was that one.
+Initially I thought, “What is this?
+Are we setting up a Bruce Willis/Cybill Shepherd thing here?
+Is this going to be a will-they-won’t-they, should-they-shouldn’t-they?” –Which I wasn’t too keen on.
+I think the explanation was that these were two people who were working under a great deal of pressure, and they’re both lonely.
+Sunny is going on his Tinder dates.
+Cassie’s on her own.
+She doesn’t have anybody.
+So there’s that side of it, there are two people that absolutely love each other and respect each other.
+There was that part of it that led to that almost kiss.
+It also proved that they could weather that kind of mini-storm, that kind of embarrassment.
+The relationship was long enough to go beyond that.

 Jace: For now, Walker and Bhaskar are keeping their lips sealed about what lies ahead in the upcoming third season of Unforgotten, lest they spoil a pivotal plot twist or an unexpected clue.